ds1-fs21-gruppe19/qr_slip/README.md

 These properties can be set locally in the .env file in the project directory for development.

 To run schema migrations or create the initial database schema, run `diesel migration run`.
-When going live on production it makes sense to enable running migrations on startup, but for development I'll stick to manual migrations for now.
+When using the `auto_migration` feature, migrations are executed at startup automatically, which should be the case when running the service in production, see the run chapter.

 To compile the project install the latest stable version of rust using [rustup](https://rustup.rs/), then run `cargo build` to compile debug binaries or run `cargo build --release` to compile release binaries.

 ## Run

 The binary can be executed by running `cargo run --release` in this directory.
+Running the debug binaries using `cargo run` enables additional logging messages (all loggers set to level DEBUG, whereas the logger qr_slip::api, which logs api requests, is set to WARN and other loggers are set to INFO when using release binaries).

+When running in production, the feature `auto_migration` should be enabled so that migrations run at startup automatically using `cargo run --release --features auto_migration`.

 ## Endpoints